 Welcome to the Ber Borochov Internet Archive.
 Borochov was a "Marxist Zionist" who was born in Russia in 1881 and died there in 1917 shortly after the Russian Revolution.
 In his early years he was a member of the Russian Social Democratic Labour Party which later split into the Bolsheviks and the Menshiviks (he was expelled prior to the 1903 split, however).
-Later, he helped found the Poale Zion Party, a "Labour Zionist" Party which supported the Russian Revolution in 1917 and which, after splitting into right and left sections, evolved into both the Mapai Party (later Labour and now "One Israel") and the more left wing Mapam Party (today Meretz).
+Later, he helped found the Poale Zion Party, a "Labour Zionist" Party which supported the Russian Revolution in 1917 and which, after splitting into right and left sections, evolved into both the Mapai Party (today the Israeli Labor Party) and the more left wing Mapam Party (today Meretz).

 Below, you'll see a link to Borochov's seminal essay "The National Question and the Class Struggle."
 The essay aims to be a broad Marxist analysis of the "National Question" without making specific reference to the Jewish Question or to Zionism and thus it still makes an interesting read and a relevant contribution to the debate on nationalism and Marxism by identifying "progressive" vs "reactionary" nationalism, and defining "proletarian nationalism" against bourgeois varieties.
 It also seeks to explain why sections of the working class sometimes indulge in reactionary nationalism, the importance of solving the national question as part of the class struggle, and analyses the importance of immigration and its relation to the National Question.
 While, elsewhere, Borochov argues for territorial concentration (specifically Zionism) as the solution to the "Jewish Question" the arguments and analysis posited in "The National Question and the Class Struggle" do not necessarily lead to that conclusion.